fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 11: Risky Ingredients
 Continuing the theme of risk, this week we look at the modern state of food additives and the intersection of food safety and food technology.
+What would Harvey Wiley think of all this stuff in our food?

 ### Mar 28
-- Melanie Warner, _Pandora's Lunchbox_, 97--123 (Better living through chemistry).
+- Melanie Warner, _Pandora's Lunchbox_ (Ch.
+6: Better living through chemistry), 97--123 .
-- Steve Ettlinger, _Twinkie, Deconstructed_, 29--44.
+- Steve Ettlinger, _Twinkie, Deconstructed_ (Ch.
+4: Enrichment Blend), 29--44.

 ### Mar 30